 So why do recent college graduates need career counseling?

 Short answer: Because most have not received thoughtful expert career advice… ever.
+And you have a legitimate chance to create a dream career.

 Note: If you are seeking college counseling, please head to College Counseling Connecticut.